The cupboard is bare... oh no ours isn't!

 Bacon, toasting muffins and Pink Lady apples we buy from ALDI, as this is our standard daily breakfast.
 ALDI fruit juice cartons are also excellent value at around 59p/litre, and come in a wide choice of flavours, not just apple and orange as in other supermarkets.
 Pomegranate, cranberry, pineapple, exotic, forest fruits, and others are all regular items in our trolley.

-ALDI's own brand sweetened soya milk features on the blog regularly, and is much cheaper than Tesco or ASDA own brand, and according to the Son, much nicer in taste.
-ALDI's Greenvale butter and baking fat are always in the fridge, and ALDI's Smoked Lardons (99p/200g) can be found lurking in our freezer, as they add a lovely flavour to soups and rice dishes.
+ALDI's own brand sweetened soya milk features on the blog regularly, and is much cheaper than Tesco or ASDA own brand, and according to Alex, much nicer in taste.
+ALDI's Greenvale butter and Tesco own brand baking fat are always in the fridge, and ALDI's Smoked Lardons (99p/200g) can be found lurking in our freezer, as they add a lovely flavour to soups and rice dishes.
 For vegan recipes we use PURE Soya or PURE Sunflower spread.

 We do tend to shop around a bit, but it saves us a lot overall, especially as we combine shopping with other essential trips out!